Dungworth Green, Sheffield, South Yorkshire, S6 6HE

 This gives us access to local tournaments.
 We join in with local cluster events.
 We also get support from the local High School.
-During 2017/18 we had a coach working with class teachers to deliver Taekwondo., tennis coach and cricket.
-In 2018/19 we had a badminton coach, gymnastics and cricket coach working across school alongside class teachers.
+During 2017/18 we had a coach working with class teachers to deliver Taekwondo, tennis and cricket.
+In 2018/19 we had a badminton coach, a gymnastics coach and cricket coach working across school alongside class teachers.

 All year groups to have the opportunity to attend at least 1 competitive opportunity per year.
 We support individual children to attend high level competitions where there is a need and cover transport costs where appropriate e.g. mini buses.

 In the Spring term 2019 all the children experienced a skipping workshop to increase the percentage of pupils skipping during playtimes

 Hiring in specialist, qualified sports coaches – Basketball, Taekwondo, Cheerleading and Multi Sport, badminton, tennis, and football.